Database Application with C#

 Now we want to select the source database that we will be using.
 Select Microsoft SQL Server Database File and then Continue.

-Choose Browse... in the Add Connection dialog and select the NORTHWND.MDF database file where you stored it.
+Choose Browse... in the Add Connection dialog and select the NORTHWND.MDF database file where you stored it in the project directory.

 Select Database for source type and then Next.